Preach the Word ∙

 2 Preach the word of God.

-Paul’s words were riveting, solemn, and passion filled.
+Paul’s words were riveting, solemn, and passion-filled.
 In Paul’s mind, the stakes could not have been higher in light of what was coming for both Paul and Timothy.
-They share a common mission and purpose.
-They had both been called by the Father into His service.
+They shared a common mission and purpose.
+They had both been called by the Father into His spiritual work of service.

-Paul is created vivid images for Timothy to lock onto.
-It is though Paul mystically whisks Timothy away and transports him into the very presence of God the Father and the Lord Jesus Christ.
-Once there, with the Father and the Son as witnesses, Paul ardently exhorts Timothy to preach the word.
-When Moses exhorted the nation of Israel to do what was right, he did something similar.
-He called on heaven and earth to witness the choice you make (Deuteronomy 30:19).
+Paul created vivid images for Timothy to lock onto.
+It is as though Paul in some marvelous unknown fashion whisks Timothy away and transports him into the very presence of God the Father and the Lord Jesus Christ.
+Once there, with the Father and the Son as witnesses, Paul ardently exhorts Timothy to preach the Word.

-It is somewhat analogous to being sworn in to testify a modern courtroom.
+In the American culture, it is similar to being sworn in to testify in court.
 Paul is essentially saying, “I have solemnly sworn to tell the truth, and nothing but the truth, so help me God!
-Now Timothy, my son, you do the same!”
+Now Timothy, my son, I exhort you to do the same!”

 1 I saw the sovereign Lord seated on a high, elevated throne . . .